grpc/proposal/A45-retry-stats.md

 ## Abstract

-This document proposes a family of metrics that gRPC retry should expose to OpenCensus and a high-level requirement for the APIs that record the measurements.
+This document is a proposal on how gRPC client would expose OpenCensus metrics and tracing when retry is enbaled.
 It can be considered as an augment of the [retry gRFC](https://github.com/grpc/proposal/blob/master/A6-client-retries.md).

 ## Background